-One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.52% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 15.95% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In addition, La Grange is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are educated, wealthy, executives and professionals, who have urbane tastes in books, food, and travel, whether they actually live in a big city, or choose to reside in a small town.
 In big or medium-sized cities, urban sophisticates tend to frequent art institutions such as opera, symphonies, ballet, live theatre, and museums.

-Because of many things, La Grange is a great place for families with children to consider.
-First of all, many other families with children live here, making La Grange a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, La Grange has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+La Grange is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, La Grange’s overall crime rate is lower than average for the country.

-In La Grange, however, the average commute to work is quite long.
-On average, people spend 33.45 minutes each day getting to work, which is significantly higher than the national average.
-One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
-In addition, the village is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.
+One downside of living in La Grange is that it can take a long time to commute to work.
+In La Grange, the average commute to work is 32.81 minutes, which is quite a bit higher than the national average.
+On the other hand, local public transit is widely used in the village, so leaving the car at home and taking transit is often a viable alternative.
+In addition, it is also a pedestrian-friendly village.
+Many of La Grange’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.

 In La Grange, a lot of people use the train to get to work every day though La Grange is a relatively small village.
 Those that ride the train are primarily traveling out of town to good jobs in other cities.

 La Grange is a somewhat ethnically-diverse village.
 The people who call La Grange home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of La Grange residents report their race to be White, followed by Black or African-American.
+La Grange also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.31% of the village’s residents.
 Important ancestries of people in La Grange include Irish, German, Polish, Italian, and English.

 The most common language spoken in La Grange is English.
 Other important languages spoken here include Spanish and Slavic languages.